Characterizing Truthful Multi-Armed Bandit Mechanisms: Introduction

+\OMIT{ Every allocation rule that is exploration-separated is also weakly separated, but not vise-versa.
+Yet, we are able to present sufficient conditions on the allocation rule that insure that the two are equivalent.
+An allocation rule is \emph{scale-free} if it is invariant under multiplying all bids by the same positive number (essentially, changing the currency unit).
+An allocation rule is {\em Independent of Irrelevant Alternatives} (\emph{IIA}, for short) if for any given \realization, bid profile and round, a change of bid of agent $i$ cannot transfer the allocation in this round from agent $j$ to agent $l$, where these are three distinct agents.
+Note that the IIA condition trivially holds if there are only two agents.
+We prove that for a non-degenerate deterministic allocation rule which is scalefree, pointwise monotone, and satisfies IIA it holds that the rule is exploration-separated if and only if it is weakly separated. }

-In view of Theorem~\ref{thm:main-characterization}, we present a lower bound on the performance of exploration-separated algorithms.
+\xhdr{Lower bounds on regret.} In view of the characterizations of truthful mechanisms, we present a lower bound on the performance of exploration-separated algorithms.
 We consider a setting, termed the \emph{stochastic \problem}, in which each click on a given advertisement is an independent random event which happens with a fixed probability, a.k.a. the CTR.
-The expected ``payoff" from choosing a given agent is her private value times her CTR.
+The expected ``payoff'' from choosing a given agent is her private value times her CTR.
 For the ease of exposition, assume that the bids lie in the interval $[0,1]$.
 Then the non-strategic version is the \emph{stochastic MAB problem} in which the payoff from choosing a given arm $i$ is an independent sample in $[0,1]$ with a fixed mean $\mu_i$.
-In both versions, \emph{regret} is defined with respect to a hypothetical allocation rule (resp.\ algorithm) that always chooses an arm with the maximal expected payoff.
-Specifically, regret is the expected difference between the social welfare (resp.\ total payoff) of the benchmark and that of the allocation rule (resp.\ algorithm).
-The goal is to minimize $R(T)$, worst-case regret over all problem instances on $T$ rounds.
+In both versions, we compete with the \emph{best-fixed-arm benchmark}: the hypothetical allocation rule (resp.\ algorithm) that always chooses an arm with the maximal expected payoff.
+This benchmark is standard in the literature on stochastic MAB; it is optimal among all MAB algorithms that are given the expected rewards for each arms (resp., among all MAB allocation rules that are given the bids and the CTRs).
+We define \emph{regret} as the expected difference between the social welfare (resp.\ total payoff) of the benchmark and that of the allocation rule (resp.\ algorithm).
+The algorithm's goal is to minimize $R(T)$, worst-case regret over all problem instances on $T$ rounds.

 \OMIT{ In the stochastic \problem\ for each agent clicks are distributed IID with some expectation that is not known to the algorithm and the goal is to minimize $R(T)$, the worst-case expected regret over all instances.
 We obtain lower bounds on regret, the difference in social welfare between the algorithm and the benchmark which always selects the same agent. }